-The ATO’s register of private binding rulings is available for free public search by reference number, topic or date.
+The ATO’s database (no longer a register) of private binding rulings is available for free public search by reference number, topic, date or content.
 The rulings are edited for anonymity and privacy before publication.

 Where is the private rulings register?

-Edited versions of private advice are being moved to the Legal database under the category labelled “Edited private advice”.
+Edited versions of private advice have been moved to the Legal database under the category labelled “Edited private advice”.
+The Register of private binding rulings as it previously operated has been decommissioned.

 The new system gets a thumbs up from here!